augusto-caldas/Startup-Alterra/README.md

 You must:

    - Have VLC.
-   - Change the vlc path according wherever is your executable.
+   - Change the vlc path according wherever your executable is.
    - Have the audio you want to be played.
    - Change the audio path according wherever is your audio file.
    - Change the file format to batch and place it into the startup folder.